 First things first: take stock of what you have, and make some decisions.
 Chances are most items will land in one of four categories: repair, give away, recycle, or keep.

-- If you have an old beanie in a colour or style that you loved five years ago but can’t see yourself wearing again, consider swapping with a friend or even donating it to a local shelter so it can keep someone else warm.
+- If you have an old beanie in a colour or style that you loved five years ago but can’t see yourself wearing again, consider swapping with a friend, reselling it, or even responsibly donating it so it can keep someone else warm.

 - If your knitted gloves are literally falling apart, pop them in a bag of beyond-repair clothes to take to a fabric recycling bin or drop off at an animal shelter.